sobit-nep/python-interview-coding-challenges/README.md

 Welcome to the Python Interview Coding Challenges Repository!
-This repository is dedicated to providing a collection of Python coding challenges and interview questions that can help you sharpen your programming skills and prepare for Python coding interviews.
+This repository is dedicated to provide a collection of Python coding challenges and interview questions that can help you sharpen your programming skills and prepare for Python coding interviews.

 **Table of Contents**
 1. [Description](#description)